“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 “What’s odd?”
 Sairek asked.

 Varhi looked back, then ahead, then around, then back at the crystals, or the one he was holding. “...What am I doing…?”
-He asked, more to himself, releasing the crystal and stepping back, looking down at his hands for a moment, then slowly raising his left hand to his forehead, sliding it slightly underneath his visor as he softly closed his eyes. “...My head... kind of hurts.”
+He asked, more to himself in a whisper, releasing the crystal and stepping back, looking down at his hands for a moment, then slowly raising his left hand to his forehead, sliding it slightly underneath his visor as he softly closed his eyes. “...My head... kind of hurts.”

 The trio look at each other. “...Are you okay?”
 Nayleen asked, in a tone that expressed she was a little weirded out at how he was acting.

 “...Maybe this fog is getting to me after all.”
 Varhi grumbled, opening his eyes back again slowly.
 “I—I don’t know.
 The crystal just felt so warm to the touch, even through my gloves.
-It just felt… nice and—I don’t know… what I am feeling… right now...”
+It just felt… nice and familiar and—I don’t know… what I… right now... uh...”
 He whispered, eyes blinking once.
 Sairek observed Varhi carefully.
 The mercenary’s eyes were starting to become wet.
 He was trying his best to hide it, but Sairek had enough experience to notice it.

 Cyial looked at the crystal for a moment and the previous one Varhi had been touching.
 They were both red-orange crystals with a swirly in pattern in amber in the middle of them each.
 “Looks like regular fire crystals to me.
 We passed a bunch of them by now.”
 He said.